The top Health Science bachelor’s degrees online offer students a flexible path to earn a degree for a career in health or medical fields.

 |Degree: BS in Health Sciences|

-George Washington Online University provides the BS in Health Sciences in several concentration options to undergraduate students and Military personnel.
+George Washington University Online provides the BS in Health Sciences in several concentration options to undergraduate students and Military personnel.
 All programs will include 120 credit hours.

 Most programs have three components to complete the degree.
 They include advanced standing and electives (45-60 cr.), general education (24 cr.), and major courses (36 cr.).
 In some cases, specific concentrations of health science degrees are only for military occupation and status.
 Each BSHS program concentration is slightly different from the rest.
-However, they all provide a strong curriculum with foundational knowledge in preparing students for each specialization and career path.
+However, they all provide a robust curriculum with foundational knowledge in preparing students for each specialization and career path.

 For example, the foundational courses in the BSHS clinical health program will introduce students to Current Issues in Bioethics, Psychosocial Aspects of Health and Illness, Disaster Response Planning & Management, and Infectious Diseases & Bioterrorism.
 The programs at GW Online provide low student-to-faculty ratios and have accreditation from the Middle States Commission on Higher Education (MSCHE).